ultrasound tests | new york city

 The nuchal translucency test measures the nuchal fold thickness.
 This is an area of tissue at the back of an unborn baby’s neck.
 Measuring this thickness helps assess the risk for Down syndrome and other genetic problems in the baby.

-- The confirm the fetus is alive
+- To confirm the fetus is alive

-- To detect multiple pregnancies
+- To detect if there are multiple pregnancies

 - To assess the placental position